OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Samesite Cookie Attribute

 SameSite is a cookie attribute (similar to HTTPOnly, Secure etc.) introduced by Google to mitigate CSRF attacks.
-It is defined in [this](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-5.3.7) Internet Draft.
-This attribute helps in preventing the browser from sending cookies along with cross-site requests.
-Possible values for this attribute are lax or strict.
+It is defined in [rfc6265](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-5.3.7).
+This attribute helps the browser decide when to send cookies along with cross-site requests.
+Possible values for this attribute are Lax or Strict.

 The strict value will prevent the cookie from being sent by the browser to the target site in all cross-site browsing context, even when following a regular link.
 For example, for a GitHub-like website this would mean that if a logged-in user follows a link to a private GitHub project posted on a corporate discussion forum or email, GitHub will not receive the session cookie and the user will not be able to access the project.
 A bank website however most likely doesn't want to allow any transactional pages to be linked from external sites, so the strict flag would be most appropriate.